General Information on the Andes

 Within the Andes one can choose from a complete range of mountaineering experiences.
 There is something for everyone.
 In Ecuador and many parts of Chile and Argentina there are easily ascended volcanoes.
 In the Cordillera Blanca, Huayhuash and Vilcanota of Peru there are many desperate ice faces.
 Bolivia is an ideal country for a first visit, with a very stable climate and both hard and easy peaks.
 The Andes of Venezuela and Colombia rise from tropical forests.
 In Patagonia there are some of the most difficult and famous big wall climbs in the world, on Fitzroy and the Torres del Paine for instance.

-We publish a comprehensive Guidebook to the climbing in the Andes, available in English, Spanish and French.
+We publish a comprehensive Guidebook to the climbing in the Andes, available in English, Spanish, Polish, Czech and French.